bryansmullen/fidil/readme.md

 - Laptop L 1440px
 - 4k -2560px

-#### 5.2.3.3.
-Automated Cross Browser Testing
+#### 6.2.6. <a name='AutomatedCrossBrowserTesting'></a>Automated Cross Browser Testing

-To test the layout on multiple browsers, [browserstack]() was used to screenshot how the layout would render on a number of different versions of major browsers, on the more up-to-date operating systems.
-These screenshots were then inspected and the results were once again documented in the[testing spreadsheet](#).
-The following browsers were tested:
+To test the layout on multiple browsers, [browserstack](https://www.browserstack.com) is used to screenshot how the layout will render on a number of different versions of major browsers, on the more up-to-date operating systems.
+These screenshots are then inspected and the results are once again documented in the[testing spreadsheet](https://github.com/bryansmullen/fidil/blob/master/pre-production/Fidil%20Testing%20Chart.pdf).
+The following browsers are tested:

 - Mac OS Catalina Chrome 69
 - Mac OS Catalina Chrome 70